Nixon-orel/Main/README.md

-This repository will tell you about my training
+This repository shows you my training